 I also have the kids help.
 They help a lot.
 But, kid clean doesn’t always equal mommy clean.
 I had to learn that and work through my feelings about this.

-We have a daily 15 minute cleanup.
-(Learn how to do those the right way with this post about quick cleans.)
+We have a daily 15-minute cleanup.
+(Learn how to do those with this post about quick cleans.)

 I don’t have to think about who is supposed to unload the dishwasher – everyone in the whole house knows.
 There’s no more trying to remember all these random details and assignments.

-But, you will find clean toilets and washed dishes.
-Since we have a crawling baby right now, you’ll also typically find the floor swept.
+But you will find clean toilets and washed dishes.
+Since we have a baby, you’ll typically find the floor swept as well.

 At least most of the time…